women crossing the finish line of a marathon with upraised arms celebrating cancer awareness and prevention wearing pink tee shirts

 Family History

 Knowledge of breast cancer family history is an invaluable resource for healthcare professionals and individuals.
 Knowing your family history allows medical practitioners to provide tailored and accurate treatments.
 This will lead to more targeted strategies to diagnose, prevent, and treat breast cancer.
-It also helps individuals understand their risk level, leading to preventive measures and lifestyle changes.
+It also helps individuals understand their risk level, leading to the adoption of preventive measures and lifestyle changes.

 Let us work together this month to make breast cancer awareness a priority!